 Let’s Do This

 Can you sit down and write out your Go-To meals and snacks as listed above?
-If you need ideas, and your cookbook collection isn’t doing it, start by downloading my list, which I’m sharing as a bonus for subscribers to my weekly updates.
-It includes links to some of our favourite recipes, and it’s a Word file, not a PDF, so you can make it your own.
+If you need ideas, and your cookbook collection isn’t doing it, start by downloading my list.
+It includes links to some of our favourite recipes, and it’s a Word file as well as a PDF, so you can make it your own.

 Other good sources of everyday recipes: Dietitian Sarah Remmer’s “My Top Ten Easy Weeknight Dinners” or my “What to Cook When You Don’t Feel Like Cooking.”
 Other great places to hunt for recipes include Dietitians of Canada’s Cookspiration and a local favourite, Julie Van Rosendaal’s Dinner With Julie.